 Presumably knowledge passed along matrilineal lines was the first on the chopping block when the campaign to erase Māori culture began.
-Ethnographers like Elsdon Best, who recorded a lot of our stories and tikanga in the early 1800s, would have naturally been averse to sitting with wāhine Māori and just listening.
+European ethnographers like Elsdon Best, who recorded a lot of our stories and tikanga in the early 1800s, probably wouldn’t have thought to sit with wāhine Māori and just listen.
 Hell, even if he wanted to he probably wouldn’t have been invited.
 That’s the thing about indigenous knowledge systems – just because you want the information, it doesn’t mean you deserve it.
 Even within te ao Māori, access to wānanga was given to those specially chosen to receive certain knowledge.

-Michele Wilson (Tainui, Ngati Pāoa), founder of I Am Eva period underwear and Frankie Apothecary, first started to learn about traditional waiwhero practices when she was studying rongoā medicine at Te Wānanga o Aotearoa.
+Michele Wilson (Tainui, Ngati Pāoa), founder of AWWA period underwear and Frankie Apothecary, first started to learn about traditional waiwhero practices when she was studying rongoā medicine at Te Wānanga o Aotearoa.

 “I became interested in how our tūpuna managed their period.
 Using a tampon or a pad is not very friendly to Papatūānuku so I began to discover more sustainable and Papatūānuku-friendly ways of managing a period.”